ClementNerma/Rave/docs/books/hybrid.md

 > We now want to represent a video game hero.
 It has a name, Health Points (HP), Magic Points (MP), attack and defense points.
 How could we describe this?

-The first option we saw was to make a list, but that was not very convenient (both not readable and poorly maintanable).
+The first option we saw was to make an array, but that was not very convenient (both not readable and poorly maintanable).
 So we chose to make a structure, and here is the result we obtained:

 ```sn
 struct Hero {